chayakusi/SheNeeds/README.md

 ### Bugs/Changes to be made

-The map doesn't highlight the locations though the API is getting hit and sending the data successfully.
-Currently just storing email, password in firebase.
-Have to store all other details.
+Currently we are randomly storing organization data.
+The click feature on map is not working
+The homepage data is static